-What are my child’s rights?
-Webinar, 11 February
+What are my child’s rights? webinar two

 Hosted by Donna Stephenson, Families Co-ordinator at Thomas Pocklington Trust and Tom Quilter from the Council for Disabled Children, it covered:

 - the responsibilities of the Local Authority to ensure a child or young person has access to the right education.

 - the legal responsibilities as a parent or carer.